There are a lot of options if you want to get leads.

 When you start shopping for lead generation services, you'll see a pricing range as wide as the Milky Way.
 That's because "lead" is a broad term today, and these firms mean different things when they use that term.

 Cheap, unqualified lead generation companies come in two flavors.

 - Lead Generation Software: This is software which you run to mine sources like LinkedIn for people with the right job title at the right kind of company.
 These sources usually range from $100 to $1,000 per month.

 - Cheapo Contact Miners: This is similar to Lead Gen Software, but the company runs the searches for you and delivers a list of contacts.
 If you see a price of $5 per lead or lower, this is the kind of company you're looking at.

-The reason you want to avoid these companies is because they're not actually "leads."
+The reason you want to avoid these companies is because they're not actually generating qualified leads.
 They're cold contacts that haven’t shown any interest in your company, service, or product.

 We get contacted by companies using these types of services all the time.
 They do their best to sound like they are contacting us one at a time, but it’s easy to spot when you get a cold mass email.